AraStuff/token-wrapper-dao/workshop.md

 - encodeContractInteraction
 - keccak256

-### 1. Kernal and ACL signatures

-- newAppInstanceSignature
-- createPermissionSignature
-- grantPermissionSignature

-### 2. DAO addresses
+### 1. DAO addresses

 - dao
 - acl
 - voting
 - finance

+> Where/how do we find these?

+### 2. Kernal and ACL signatures

+- newAppInstanceSignature
+- createPermissionSignature
+- grantPermissionSignature

 ### 3. Apps

 - appId
 - app base
 - initialisation signature

+> Where/how do we find these?

 #### A) TOKEN WRAPPER